NBA: Draymond Green Expects Warriors’ Departure If LeBron James Heads To Golden State In Free Agency

 In a recent interview, Warriors forward Draymond Green discussed the possibility of LeBron James signing with Golden State as a free agent this summer.
 Green believes he’ll no longer be a member of Golden State if LeBron-to-Warriors happens.

-“I think if LeBron James went to the Golden State Warriors then there would be a high possibility I won’t be here,” Green said, via Kenny Ducey of Sports Illustrated.
+“I think if LeBron James went to the Golden State Warriors then there would be a high possibility I won’t be here,” Green said, as tweeted by Kenny Ducey of Sports Illustrated.

-What Green was saying is no joke since, in order to make the impossible possible, the Warriors will be needing to convince the Cavaliers to engage in a sign-and-trade deal.
+What Green was saying is no joke since, in order to make the impossible possible, the Warriors will need to convince the Cavaliers to engage in a sign-and-trade deal.
 Green is expected to be part of the trade package that will be sent to Cleveland for LeBron James.
 The Warriors may also need to include Klay Thompson for the potential deal to push through.

 The Cavaliers will surely love the idea of trading LeBron James for Green and Thompson than lose him in free agency without getting anything in return.
 Even without James, both All-Stars could still make the Cavaliers a team to fear in the Eastern Conference next season.
-However, after winning a back-to-back NBA championship title, it remains a big question if the Warriors are interested in breaking their core, even if it means acquiring the best player on the planet.
+However, after winning a back-to-back NBA championship, and three of the last four, it remains a big question if the Warriors are interested in breaking up their core, even if it means acquiring the best player on the planet.